 This module covers the environmental assessment methods of buildings in the UK and internationally.
 Students will develop and demonstrate understanding of the sustainable building assessment methods like BREEAM and LEED.
 Post-occupancy evaluation methods will also be explained to highlight the importance of the end user.

 Integrated Project (30 credits)

-This unit brings together the combination of approaches from various disciplines that are utilised for the sustainable design of buildings.
-Encompassing the state-of-the-art in research and practice from the breadth of architecture, engineering, and construction; this unit covers aspects such as environmental strategies, instant thermal analyses and building information modelling.
+This module brings together the combination of approaches from various disciplines that are utilised for the sustainable design of buildings.
+Encompassing the state-of-the-art in research and practice from the breadth of architecture, engineering, and construction; this module covers aspects such as environmental strategies, instant thermal analyses and building information modelling.

 Research Methods (15 credits)

 This module develops the skills required to carry out research primarily for dissertation or design projects.
 It aims to provide students with comprehensive knowledge and understanding of methodological approaches of research and examines a range of tools used to collect and analyse the data in order to solve complex problems.

 This module focuses upon the management of complex building projects in sustainability contexts using systematic approaches.
 It deals with both hard and soft aspects of managing projects whilst delivering value to the clients by exploring current approaches, industry standard tools and techniques using case studies.